2005 Nebraska Cornhuskers baseball team: Season review

-A transfer from Division II Nebraska-Kearney, Chamberlain took the Big 12 by storm, going 10–2 with a 2.81 ERA en route to third-team All-America honors.
+A transfer from Division II Nebraska-Kearney, Chamberlain went 10–2 with a 2.81 ERA en route to third-team All-America honors.
 The Big 12 Newcomer of the Year and a first-team all league pick, Chamberlain was second in the Big 12 with 130 strikeouts and ranked in the top 10 in seven categories.
 The sophomore right-hander recorded five double-digit strikeout performances, including 15 against New Mexico in just his second start as a Husker.
 Chamberlain saved his best performance of the year until the Super Regional against Miami, which he fanned 13 and allowed one run over eight innings to out-duel Cesar Carillo in a 3–1 win.

 Dorn became one of the Big 12's top freshmen, going 12–2 to capture third-team All-America honors.
 The Big 12 Freshman of the Year and a first-team all conference selection, Dorn went 12–2 with a 2.16 ERA, tying for the league lead in wins and ranking among the top five in the Big 12 in wins, ERA and opponent batting average.
 Dorn was superb in conference play, going 5–0 with a 2.08 ERA, as he earned the clinching win in five of NU's eight series victories.

 Duensing returned from missing nearly two full seasons with an elbow injury to post an 8–0 record and earn All-Big 12 honors.
-Duensing split time between the rotation and the bullpen, but saved his best effort for the Big 12 title game, when he tossed 7.2 innings of shutout ball, as NU blanked Baylor, 1-0, to win the conference tournament title.
+Duensing split time between the rotation and the bullpen, he tossed 7.2 innings of shutout ball at the Big 12 title game, as NU blanked Baylor, 1–0, to win the conference tournament title.

-Kroenke rounded out the quartet, going 7–2 with a 2.82 ERA to pick up second-team all-conference accolades.
+Kroenke went 7–2 with a 2.82 ERA to pick up second-team all-conference accolades.
 The Omaha native saved his best efforts for NU's biggest moments, tossing a complete game against Kansas State to help clinch the Big 12 title.
 Two weeks later, Kroenke struck out a career-high 13 in a complete-game masterpiece against Creighton in the regional title game.